-Misunderstanding about suicide may stand in the way of helping those in danger.
-By learning the facts, you will more easily recognize individuals at risk.
+Learning these suicide facts will help you recognize when people are at risk and when to get help.

-FACT Suicidal people often have mixed feelings about dying.
-Many will seek help before or immediately after attempting to harm themselves.

-FACT With appropriate support and treatment, most people can gain problem solving and self-regulation skills to lead healthy lives.

-FACT There are almost always warning signs.
-Most people show some warning signs in the weeks preceding their attempt.
+- Suicidal people often have mixed feelings about dying.
+Many will seek help before or immediately after attempting to harm themselves. - With appropriate support and treatment, most people can and do recover. - There are almost always warning signs.
+Most people show some warning signs in the weeks preceding their attempt. - Talk about it.

-FACT Talk about it!
 Directly asking a person about their suicidal intentions often lowers their anxiety level and shows them you care and are willing to help.
-Talking about suicide can be the first step to prevent suicide.

-FACT Although depression is often closely associated with suicidal feelings, not all people who die by suicide are depressed.

-FACT Regardless of what you believe the reason for a suicide threat may be, professional help is needed.
-Suicide threats should always be taken seriously, whether made in person or via social media.

-FACT Suicide does not discriminate; it spans all socio-economic levels.
-People of all ages, races, faiths, cultures, and income levels die by suicide.

-FACT Stigma is real.

-Avoid saying "committed" suicide or "successful" attempt.
-Instead say died by suicide or took their own life.

-FACT Promises and confidences cannot be maintained when there have been discussions about suicidal thoughts.
-The biggest support is to seek help.

-FACT Sudden improvement in mood may be an important warning sign that a decision to die by suicide has been made.
-This is a critical time for direct intervention.
+Talking about suicide can be the first step to prevent suicide. - Although depression is often closely associated with suicidal feelings, not all people who die by suicide are depressed. - Statements or other communication that someone is thinking of suicide should always be taken seriously. - Suicide does not discriminate; it spans all socioeconomic levels.
+People of all ages, races, faiths, cultures, and income levels die by suicide. - To prevent stigma, avoid saying "committed" suicide or "successful" attempt.
+Instead say "died by suicide" or "took their own life. - Promises cannot be kept when there have been discussions about suicidal thoughts.
+The biggest support is to seek help. - Sudden improvement in mood may be a warning sign for suicide and a critical time for intervention.